 5. The Souvenir (92%)

 Julie is an aspiring film student hailing from an affluent background.
 She struggles with the execution of her debut film about the deteriorating city of Sunderland.
 In the process of her masterwork, Julie stumbles upon a mysterious, charming, and dominant older man, Anthony, who at once imposes himself on her.
-The two begin an uneasy and flattering relationship, that soon has Julie doubting her decisions.
+The two begin an uneasy and flattering relationship, which soon causes Julie to doubt her decisions.
 Marked by a sense of great sadness and loneliness, Joanna Hogg’s semi-biographical portrait includes itself in contemporary dialogue on toxic masculinity and female empowerment, powered by sensational lead performances by Anthony Burke and Honor Swinton.

 6. Uncut Gems (91%)

 An unrecognizable Adam Sandler plays Howard Ratner, a compulsive gambler who owns an expensive jewelry store.
 Ratner’s habits include a freefall in his life as his gambling debts rise.
-In the limited-time the creditors lend him, Ratner must find a way to stop the downfall and regain control over his life.
-‘Uncut Gems’ is cut from the same cloth that the Safdies’ previous venture ‘Good Time’ was.
+In the limited time the creditors lend him, Ratner must find a way to stop the downfall and regain control over his life.
+‘Uncut Gems’ is cut from the same cloth as the Safdies’ previous venture, ‘Good Time’.
 With similar visual symphonies and framing, the Safdie brothers successfully recreate the heightened sense of anxiousness and claustrophobia in ‘Good Time’ to reiterate the discussion of them as visionary filmmakers.

 7. For Sama (89%)

-Waad al-Kataeb shares with the world her gruesome experiences and nightmarish life of millions other like her in the ISIS-ravaged Syria.
-The footage is exclusively shot by her on a handheld camera and reveals horrifying imagery that is hard to look at.
+Waad al-Kataeb shares with the world her gruesome experiences and the nightmarish life of millions of others like her in ISIS-ravaged Syria.
+She exclusively shoots the footage on a handheld camera and reveals horrifying imagery that is hard to look at.
 The documentary is steady and honest in its assessment of the raging violence in the country.
 It maintains the authenticity of the situation while finessing the narration with great detail.
 ‘For Sama’s visceral appeal is also a wakeup call to the world to come together and reclaim the dignity of human lives suffering terribly at the hand of Islamic radicalism in Syria.

 8. The Farewell (89%)